Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Against this type of experience, with all respect to a great researcher, the idea of Roland Griffiths, stated in a recent interview with Jordan Peterson, that one-day electrode stimulation might achieve this, as an improved solution, sounds preposterous.
 With all respect - I cannot imagine that Griffiths had any Ayahuasca exposure.

-What follows is a short version of my experiences.
-For each experience, I try to point to an essential general idea, scientific insight or research area behind it.
+The following is a short version of my experiments.
+For each experience, I try to point out an important general idea, scientific insight or area of research behind it.

 After the experiences

-Of course, after such experiences, one should actively integrate them into one's mindstream and life, be they emotional, mystic, psychological, or intellectual experiences.
-The experience by itself can vanish in memory and emotional impact.
-This probably explains the sceptical statement at the beginning of this post.
-The experience needs to be anchored in real life through reflection and behavior.
-I began to meditate.
+Of course, after such experiences one should actively integrate them into one's mind stream and life, whether they are emotional, mystical, psychological or intellectual experiences.
+The experience itself can fade from memory and emotional impact.
+This probably explains the sceptical statement at the beginning of this article.
+The experience needs to be anchored in real life through reflection and behaviour.
+I started meditating.

-Is Ayahuasca addictive?
-No. I have currently, after nearly 3 years of pause, no need to make further such experiences.
-I am still saturated with its richness, and the changes resulting from the inner unfolding.
+Is ayahuasca addictive?
+No. At the moment, after almost 3 years of abstinence, I have no need for further such experiences.
+I am still saturated with its richness and the changes that result from the inner unfolding.

 A catalogue of experiences